JAWorsfold/CV/joseph-worsfold-cv.md

 * Designed and developed a program (`Java 8`, `TDD`, `Maven`) to integrate data from our legacy Enterprise Resource Planning (ERP) system to our new Cloud Based ERP.
 Applying `SOLID principles` the program made use of `Dependency Injection` and common `Design Patterns` including a Factory, Consumer, and Producer.
 In the process, creating a bespoke RESTful API library for making requests to the new ERP.
 * Analysed and developed a prototype procurement and purchasing integration between ServiceNow and our ERP.
 Written in `JavaScript`, the integration utilised RESTful APIs, complex workflows, business rules and SMTP servers.
 * Cloud based back-end development of extensions - in `Java` with `XML` configurations - to our PaaS ERP.
 Acting as the lead technical expert on extensions, despite only being with the company for a short time, highlighting my ability to grasp new technologies.
 * Designing, developing, and deploying bespoke integrations with our ERP.
-Utilising Java and recent improvements in `Object Oriented` and `Functional` Programming such as: `Streams`, `Lambdas`, and `Monads`.
+Utilising Java and recent improvements in `Object Oriented` and `Functional` Programming such as: `Streams` and `Lambdas`.
 * Developing electronic forms in JavaScript, Java, and `PL/SQL` with a focus on UI and UX.

 ___

-### Education
+### **Education**

 #### Birkbeck, University of London | MSc Computer Science | Distinction | 09/2017 - 09/2019

 This intensive programme provided a solid grounding for a career in IT.
 It imparted an in-depth knowledge of computing, software development, and programming.
 I investigated current areas of research from `Cloud Computing` and `Big Data`, to `Machine Learning` and `Natural Language Processing`.

-In addition to cutting-edge research, the course covered a variety of topics including `Object-Oriented` and `Functional Programming`, `SOLID principles` and `Design Patterns`, the `Software Development Life Cycle`, `Information Systems and Retrieval`, `Computer Architecture`, `Operating Systems`, and fundamentals from `binary` and `boolean algebra`, to `data structures and algorithms`.
+In addition to cutting-edge research, the course covered a variety of topics including Object-Oriented and Functional Programming, `SOLID principles` and `Design Patterns`, the Software Development Life Cycle, Information Systems and Retrieval, Computer Architecture, Operating Systems, and fundamentals from `binary` and `boolean algebra`, to `data structures and algorithms`.

 **Projects**: available at <https://github.com/JAWorsfold>